amoccia/CryptoScamHunter/README.md

 # CryptoScamHunter-BlackList

+Usually scammers using Twitter and Telegram contact crypto holder to invite them to visit a website (also using a dAPP browser like Metamask).
 This is a list of website to avoid:

 * defi-usdtetc[.]com or eth-gwing[.]com

 This website acts like a DEFI platform where you can connect your wallet in order to deposit funds and earn interest.
 Don't connect your wallet or your funds will be stolen!
-Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 * webwalletchain[.]com